datacarpentry/image-processing/episodes/07-thresholding.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-In this episode, we will learn how to use skimage functions to apply thresholding to an image.
+In this episode, we will learn how to use scikit-image functions to apply thresholding to an image.
 Thresholding is a type of *image segmentation*, where we change the pixels of an image to make the image easier to analyze.